 Employee Monitoring

-How Does It Align with the Future of Work?
+What Is HR Transformation and How Does It Align with the Future of Work?

 Tracey Taylor

-To be honest, modern HR departments sprang from a division that handled payroll and paperwork only.
+To be honest, modern HR departments sprang from a division that handled payroll and paperwork

 If you want to evolve, the HR team is still stuck in the past, you're missing out on a lot of

 opportunities.
-Let's analyze it: What precisely is HR transformation, and how might it help shape
+Let's analyze it: What precisely is HR transformation, and how might it help

-the nature of work in the future?
+shape the nature of work in the future?

 What Is HR Transformation?